iron-fish/website/blog/2023-02-28-testnet-rewards.md

 ### Airdrops

 This all leads to the distribution of *940,000* mainnet Iron Fish tokens.
-We are very excited to kick off Mainnet with an event to reward all our loyal testnet participants!
+We are very excited to kick off mainnet with an event to reward all our loyal testnet participants!
 See the table below for the rewards schedule (you can also check out our [Testnet About page](https://testnet.ironfish.network/about) for more on testnet guidelines).

 | Pool | Token Allocation | Passed KYC Deadline | Distribution Date |
 |---|---:|---:|---:|